Congratulations to our 2016-2017 winners!!!

 The Judging Committee for the UTSC Undergraduate Research Prize will consist of UTSC faculty members and librarians.
 The representatives from the Offices of the Vice-Principal-Research and the Chief Librarian will chair the committee.

 Are group assignments or projects eligible?

-Groups or teams may participate in the Research Poster Forum.
-All group members that contributed to the assignment must be listed and the prize money will be divided equally among all group members.
+Yes.
+Groups or teams may participate in the prize competition.
+However, all group members that contributed to the assignment must be listed, and the prize money will be divided equally among all group members.

-May I submit multiple submissions for the Forum?
+May I submit multiple applications for the prize?